andersgs/dnabarcodereader/INSTALL_OSX.md

         sudo port install py27-zodb

+#### Test your `Python` installation:
+At the end of step 7, you should be able to type the following in your command line prompt:

+        python

+You should then see something similar to the following printed on the screen, followed by the `Python` three chevron (>>>) command prompt:

+        Python 2.7.5 (default, Aug  1 2013, 01:01:17)
+        [GCC 4.2.1 Compatible Apple Clang 4.1 ((tags/Apple/clang-421.11.66))] on darwin
+        Type "help", "copyright", "credits" or "license" for more information.
+        >>>

+If you see this, you have successfully installed `Python`.
+You can type `ctrl-d` at any time to exit the `Python` interpreter, and return to the bash command prompt.

+Before you exit the `Python` interpreter, let us see if `BioPython` and `ZODB` have correctly installed too.
+With the cursor next to the three chevrons, type and then press return:

+        >>> from Bio import SeqIO

 ###Step 4 – Install `Phred`, `Phrap`, and `Consed`:
 1. Contact the authors to obtain a license (instructions here: [http://www.phrap.org/consed/consed.html#howToGet](http://www.phrap.org/consed/consed.html#howToGet).
 Download the installers once you receive the email with instructions on where to download them from.